MysticXtheUnknown/BannerlordsSyncItemRosterLists/README.md

 # Why can I only put animals and only 50 of them into the input roster?

 This is a limitation that i built in on purpose, in preparation for future features like adding storage space.
-the farm input roster kicks out any items that are not animals!!!
+the farm input roster kicks out any items that are not animals!!! it puts them back in your inventory in both cases.